Zup-Protocol/zup-ui-kit/README.md

 # Zup UI Kit

-Zup UI Kit is a Flutter library containing all the UI components for the [Zup app](https://app.zupprotocol.xyz).
-Also powering UI Kits for the [web3kit Flutter Package]().
+Zup UI Kit is a Flutter library that makes building beautiful UIs simple and straightforward for any app.
+Powered by the [Zup Protocol App](https://app.zupprotocol.xyz).

-⚠️ This library is intended to be used for Flutter Web!
+⚠️ Please note: this library is still in development and currently only intended for use with Flutter Web.

 ## Table of Contents